 Let's Get To Know Each Other A Little Better

 Hello!
-I am a queer, mid-thirties nonmonogamous, parent, sex worker, and certified sex educator and media producer.
+I am a queer, mid-thirties nonmonogamous, parent, sex worker, AASECT Certified Sex Educator, and media producer.
 I use she/they pronouns.
-I have worked as a porn shop manager and product buyer, pole dancing stripper, a consultant for anti-trafficking organizations, professional cuddler, porn maker, writer, podcast host, and certified sex educator.
+I have worked as a porn shop manager and product buyer, pole dancing stripper, consultant for anti-trafficking organizations, professional cuddler, porn maker, writer, podcast host, and certified sex educator.

 I have been published nude online since 2005 and have worked in adult entertainment and touch-work since 2009.
 I have been featured in Inked Magazine, Playboy, Hustler, Rolling Stone and have written for Men’s Health, Romper, Thrillist, Huffington Post, and more!
 Strange Bedfellows Podcast was named “the best sex and politics podcast you’ve never heard of” by Portland Mercury and earned 100,000 subscribers in two years.
 I’ve been interviewed by very different folks such as Dan Savage, Guys We F*cked Podcast, and Alan Colmes.